bazelbuild/bazel/site/docs/install-windows.md

 choco install bazel
 ```

-This command will install the latest available version of Bazel and most of
+This command will install the latest available version of Bazel and
 its dependencies, such as the MSYS2 shell.
 This will not install Visual C++
 though.